bjorkhammer/cluster_regulatization_public/README.md

 ### code/dist_energy_coor_histL2.py
 Plot the cluster distance vs. energy correlation.
-Input are number of clusters, the trajectory file and the feature file.
+Arguments are number of clusters, the trajectory file and the feature file.

+### code/fscatter.py
+Plot scatter plot with hisograms for systems with 2 atomic types.
+Argumens are the trajectory file and the feature file.